Private surrogacy services

 We understand that surrogacy is both an emotional and life-changing experience.
 That's why we provide a compassionate and professional service tailored to your unique situation.
 From the first consultation to bringing your baby home, we're here to ensure your journey is as smooth as possible.

 No two surrogacy journeys are the same.
-If you're considering surrogacy as a route to parenthood, we're here to take the time to listen to your needs and preferences so we can match you with the right surrogate.
+At HCA UK, we offer a range of surrogacy pathways, including single-parent surrogacy, surrogacy for gay couples and surrogacy for heterosexual couples.
+Our private surrogacy forms part of our alternative parenting services.
+If you're considering surrogacy as a route to parenthood, we're here to take the time to listen to your needs and preferences to help you find a surrogate that matches your preferences.

 Surrogacy is carrying and giving birth to a baby for another person or couple who are unable to conceive or carry a child themselves.
 At HCA UK, we offer full surrogacy, also known as host or gestational surrogacy.